-4. Sign up for a Tapas tour in La Latina – If you’re only going to do one tour in Madrid, sign up for this tapas tour in Old Madrid!
-You can choose between evening tours on (most) weekdays or the Sunday afternoon tour.
-Andrés is a very knowledgeable guide who’ll not only show you many of Madrid’s hidden historic and architectural gems as he leads you through the cobbled streets of La Latina, but more importantly, he’ll take you to some of Madrid’s best-loved tapas joints only locals know about and combine each tapas dish with the perfect wine pairing (from his own wine collection).
-He’ll introduce you to vermouth on tap, the fluffiest tortilla patatas and a variety of local cheeses and hams.
-I had a big smile on my face all evening!
+4. Sign up for a Tapas tour in La Latina – If you’re only going to do one tour in Madrid, sign up for a tapas tour in Old Madrid!
+The tours take you to some of Madrid’s best-loved tapas joints only locals know about and combine each tapas dish with the perfect wine pairing.
+Taste vermouth on tap, the fluffiest tortilla patatas and a variety of local cheeses and hams.
+My favourite food tour in Madrid is the Secret Food tour.

 5. Go square-hopping – Madrid teems with squares, from the grandeur of Plaza Mayor and the hustle and bustle of Puerta del Sol (a focal point for street entertainment) to cosy neighbourhood squares.
 Grab a chair at any of the thousands of alfresco cafés, order a cerveza or vino and watch the world go by!
 Drinks are a tad more expensive when ordered out on a terrace (as opposed to at the bar) but the people-watching opportunities are more than worth the extra expense!